S0fft/SyCloth-Shop/README.md

  - Redis
  - Celery

-And other small libraries specified in `requirements.txt`.
+Additional libraries are specified in the `requirements.txt` file.

 ## Project Setup on Windows